munterfi/dotfiles/README.md

 ```

 After installing homebrew pkgs, link the dotfiles using `./install.sh`.
-For a proper display of icons download and install [Fibra Code NF](https://www.nerdfonts.com/font-downloads) font.
+For a proper display of icons download and install [Fibra Code NF](https://www.nerdfonts.com/font-downloads).

 ### pyenv